top of page

 A specific altar dedicated to praying for the dying person.
 Feelings are structured, channeled and aimed at promoting the dying and also mourning process.

-- Spiritual and psychological (emotional) support for the dying and next of kin
+- Spiritual and psychological (emotional) support for the dying and bereaved through counselling

-- Support with grief counseling by means of various methods such as certain rituals
+- Support in grieving through different methods such as certain rituals

-For more information about my working method and other questions about mourning and dying, please send me an e-mail .
+For more information on my working methods and other questions related to mourning and dying, please send me an e-mail.

 bottom of page